Gurenax/Gurenax/README.md

 - 💬 Ask me about Functional Programming, JavaScript, React, Node.js, GraphQL, Salesforce
 - 📫 How to reach me: Drop me a message here or at my [website](https://www.glenndimaliwat.com)
 - 😄 Pronouns: He/Him/His
+- 📷 You can find me on Instagram as @GoProGlenn
 - ⚡ Fun fact: I geek out on Marvel movies and Online gaming

 <!--